GovTechSG/apex-signature-validator/README.md

 - Basestring
     - The string of text (plaintext) that will be ran against HmacSHA256 for level 1 with a shared key to generate a digest OR:
-    - The string of text (plaintext) that will be ran against SHA256withRSA algorithm where the generated digest would be encrypted via RSA with the consumers' private key (to be derived from a PEM file).
+    - The string of text (plaintext) that will be ran against SHA256withRSA algorithm where the generated digest would be encrypted via RSA with the consumers' private key (to be derived from a PEM formatted private key).
     - The composition of the basestring includes: {prefix}_app_id (Generated from the API Gateway), {prefix}_nonce, {prefix}_signature_method(HmacSHA256 or SHA256withRSA), {prefix}_timestamp and any additional parameters (additional parameters do not require prefix).
 All parameters are then ordered by their key names.